AlexVanchov/MiddleMen-ASP.NET/README.md

  * Admin edit reordering
     * Make hidden form with name="categoryId" and name="orderNumber" with Submint btn which is on the page where the JavaSctipt will fill with the orderNumber
+ * Delete/Edit for creator of the offer
+ * Serach menu
+ * Comments(with coments for them), ratings, profiles

+ ### Done:
+ * onclick item displaying
  * Home page listingitems in category
- * onclick item displaying

  ## Objects relations:
 * BaseOnDeleteModel addon